Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 1. Australian Commission on Safety and Quality in Health Care – Infection Prevention and Control eLearning

 This suite of modules provides information about infection prevention and control principles for Australian healthcare settings.
-Their ‘Basics of Infection Prevention and Control Orientation’ module is suitable for all health care workers and students, including disability support workers.
+Their ‘Basics of Infection Prevention and Control Orientation’ module suits all healthcare workers and students, including disability support workers.

-To enrol, you need to register as a new user in the National Hand Hygiene Initiative‘s Learning Management System.
+To enrol, you must register as a new user in the National Hand Hygiene Initiative‘s Learning Management System.

 This comprehensive course offers support workers the latest evidence-based information about preventing and controlling infection according to current Work Health Safety (WHS) legislation, standards, and industry codes of practice.